Welcome to our fifth of seven characteristics to help inform your search for an ANR-interested mate: simplicity, nearly synonymous with humility.

 The godliest woman I found on an ANR dating site said she was looking for a faithful Christian husband in order to feed him her essence.
 Essence.
 I love her use of that word.
 It connotes a nexus.
 It denotes freedom from clutter.
 Freedom from the noise that pollutes our busy lives.
 It conjures up images of what’s truly important, that which is far too easily obscured by this crazy world of ours.

 Pure unadulterated milk.
 Straight from the source.
-No growth hormones, just natural simplicity at its finest.
+No artificial hormones, just natural simplicity at its finest.
 See you on the 28th.